 What happens if I do not complete the identity verification process?

 We are in breach of the law when we supply services to someone whose identity we cannot verify.
-So failure to complete the identity verification process will result in your account being closed.
+So, failure to complete the identity verification process will result in your account being closed.

 How do I supply documents?

-How long do you keep my information for?
+How long do you retain my information?

-If your Private Box account is closed we are required to hold customer data for a further 7 years for Anti-Money Laundering (AML) as per our privacy policy.
+If your Private Box account is closed, we are required to hold customer data for a further 7 years for Anti-Money Laundering (AML) as per our privacy policy.

 AML CFT, TCSP and DIA – There are lots of abbreviated terms which are not explained.
 What do all of these terms mean?

 DIA = Department of Internal Affairs.
-This is our ‘supervisor’ for our implementation of the AML/CFT act.
+This is our ‘supervisor’ for our implementation of the AML/CFT Act.

 DOB = Date of Birth

-” (2) This regulation applies to a person who carries out, as the only or principal part of their business, 1 or more of the following activities: … (c)providing a registered office, a business address, a correspondence address, or an administrative address for a company, a partnership, or any other legal person or arrangement.”.
+” (2) This regulation applies to a person who carries out, as the only or principal part of their business, one or more of the following activities: … (c)providing a registered office, a business address, a correspondence address, or an administrative address for a company, a partnership, or any other legal person or arrangement.”.

 Do you take any additional actions to verify my identity documents and details?

-Does Private Box receive a financial benefit for giving out this information to these corporations, who admit in their own privacy statements that they then provide it to others?
+Does Private Box receive a financial benefit for giving out this information to these corporations, who admit in their privacy statements that they then provide it to others?

 The privacy policy you are referring to is their public website and is different to the service we are using them for.